Sagging (fashion): Denmark

-By 2001, many young men of Denmark sagged baggy jeans.
+By 2001, many young Danish men sagged baggy jeans.
 Physiotherapists warned against sagging, as it reduced the wearer to taking "small, weak steps", and required the wearer to bend over in order to reach into their pockets, which were often hanging around their knees.

-By 2003, sagging had become popular amongst young middle and upper class Danish men who wanted to imitate rappers and gangsters.
+By 2003, sagging had become popular amongst young middle- and upper-class Danish men who wanted to imitate rappers and gangsters.

 In 2006, schools began banning sagging, citing concerns the students were limping instead of being able to walk normally.

 In 2009, anthropologist Karen Lisa Salamon suggested that the waddling gait required by saggers was the most prominent cultural effect of fashion in Denmark in the 2000s.

 After achieving mainstream popularity in the late 2000s, sagging fell out of fashion from the early 2010s.
 It was noted in 2013 that as young Danish men were no longer sagging, they were no longer walking with a waddling gait.